armykongtap/Time-series-Final/README.md

 The part is about shape averaging method of multiple time series sequences.

 In averaging method of multiple time series sequences, if we average point-to-point on the time series sequences, we might get the misunderstanding results, as the picture below.
+This method can call arithmetic mean.

 ![Arithmetic mean of time series sequences](https://raw.githubusercontent.com/fpetitjean/DBA/master/images/arithmetic.png)\
 *Arithmetic mean of time series sequences\
 Credit: François Petitjean from [DBA](https://github.com/fpetitjean/DBA))*

+To make the average of time series sequences, we might take average to keep the shape of the original time series sequences.
 The method that using in this project called "DTA: Dynamic Time Warping Barycenter Averaging".

 ![DBA of time series sequences](https://raw.githubusercontent.com/fpetitjean/DBA/master/images/DBA.png)\
 *DBA of time series sequences\